-With the majority of patients self-funding treatment, many are now widening their search for clinics and choosing to travel abroad.
+With the majority of patients self-funding treatment and ivf cost in UK being quite substantial, many are now widening their search for clinics and choosing to travel abroad.
 It’s a common opinion that overseas IVF costs are more favourable, but how does the treatment realistically measure in terms of price, service and results, when compared to staying in the UK?

 There are various reasons why couples struggle to conceive; conditions such as endometriosis, polycystic ovaries or other ovulation disorders are thought to affect one in five women, in the UK.
-Male factor infertility is also rising and, in 2016, was recorded as the most common cause requiring treatment, followed by unexplained infertility.
+Male factor infertility is also rising and is now considered as the most common cause requiring treatment, followed by unexplained infertility.
 Many couples will never even be aware that assisted conception is required until they begin trying for a family.

 IVF costs in the UK